openstack-archive/fuel-specs/specs/10.0/role-decomposition.rst

 ===================

 User is able to deploy services currently tied to the controller (e.g.
-Keystone, Neutron, Mysql) on separate nodes via API(Web UI and CLI have a nice to have priority).
+Keystone, Neutron, Mysql) on separate nodes via CLI(Web UI have a nice to have priority).

 ----------